 Latency and throughput will be different from pipelining with a single Valkey node, but not by much.

-as the name of the chain that this transform is in.
+This transform emits a metrics counter named failed_requests and the labels transform defined as ValkeySinkCluster and chain as the name of the chain that this transform is in.

 Differences to real Valkey